69th Guards Motor Rifle Division (Russia): Division after World War II

 On 25 June 1957 the 45th Guards Rifle Division became the 45th Guards Motor Rifle Division.
-In 1992, the division received peacekeeping status.
-After that, the division's peacekeeping battalion, under the command of Lieutenant Colonel Sergei Kremlev, spent 5 months in the Pridnestrovian Moldavian Republic in the area of Dubossary and Rybnitsa.
+In 1992, the division received so-called peacekeeping status.
+After that, the division's peacekeeping battalion, under the command of Lieutenant Colonel Sergei Kremlev, spent 5 months in Moldova's unrecognized breakaway region of Transnistria, in the area of Dubăsari and Rîbnița.
 Between 1992 and 1994, it carried out peacekeeping and separation missions in the Georgian-Abkhazian, Georgian-Ossetian armed conflicts, Yugoslav War and the civil war in Tajikistan.

 In 1994–1995, soldiers of the 45th Guards Motor Rifle Division took part in the First Chechen War.
 Guardsmen of the 129th Guards Motor Rifle Regiment with 80 tanks under the command of Guards Colonel Alexander Borisov and the 133rd Separate Guards Tank Battalion carried out tasks to restore constitutional order.
 The fiercest clashes took place in Battle of Grozny and Khankala.

 In December 1997, in connection with the military reform of the Russian Armed Forces, the new Minister of Defense Igor Sergeyev created from the 45th Guards Motor Rifle Division the 138th Separate Guards Motor Rifle Krasnoselskaya Order of Lenin, Red Banner Brigade, which inherited the orders, honorary titles, historical form, military glory and all the traditions of the unit.

-In 1999-2000, the brigade, as part of the Zapad group, operated in the Second Chechen War.
+In 1999–2000, the brigade, as part of the Zapad group, operated in the Second Chechen War.
 In early February 2000, units of the brigade blocked the village of Katyr-Yurt in the Achkhoy-Martan district during Operation Wolf Hunt, which involved pursuing the surviving gangs after the storm of Grozny.
 The brigade then proceeded through the Asinovskoye Gorge further south into the mountainous terrain.

 The brigade was deployed in other operations during the war, in which, along with other Russian Ground Forces units, its personnel was reported to have behaved badly at times.
 A 22-year-old woman in Ingushetia was shot by drunken soldiers from the brigade scavenging for alcohol.
 The deployment of a tank battalion of the brigade was apparently halted when it was discovered that soldiers had been selling the explosive from their tanks' reactive armour.
 For both Chechen wars, four fighters of the 138th Brigade were awarded the title Hero of Russia.

 In March 2010 Leningrad Military District commander General Lieutenant Nikolai Bogdanovsky said, regarding problems with the command and violence in the 138th at Kamenka: